NEWS

 Author:

-NEWGENBIO® – Professional Solution for Lactose Intolerance
+NEWGENBIO® Professional Solutions for Lactose Intolerance

-NEWGENBIO ® Professional Solution for Lactose Intolerance
+NEWGENBIO Registered trademark Professional Solutions for Lactose Intolerance

 Lactose intolerance

-Dairy products offer significant health benefits.
-Lactose, naturally present in mammalian milk, can enhance the absorption of calcium and zinc [2].
-Insufficient intake of dairy products may lead to a variety of health problems.
-According to the “2015–2017 China National Nutrition and Health Status Monitoring Report,” the average daily milk consumption per capita in China is less than one-tenth of the amount recommended by the “Chinese Dietary Guidelines for Residents” [1].
-According to statistics from the World Health Organization, approximately 70% of adults worldwide are affected by lactose intolerance; in China, this proportion rises to as high as 95%.
-Consequently, most Chinese people are unable to digest lactose found in dairy products.
-Lactose intolerance is a globally prevalent health issue whose underlying cause is insufficient activity of lactase in the small intestine, resulting in incomplete breakdown and absorption of ingested lactose and subsequently triggering a range of gastrointestinal discomforts.
-In the “Expert Consensus on Lactose Intolerance and Scientific Milk Consumption,” the expert working group of the Chinese Nutrition Society offers the following three recommendations for individuals with lactose intolerance:
+Dairy products offer significant health benefits; the lactose naturally present in mammalian milk facilitates the absorption of calcium and zinc [2].
+Insufficient dairy intake can lead to a variety of health problems.
+According to the “2015–2017 China National Nutrition and Health Surveillance Report,” the average daily milk consumption per capita in China is less than one-tenth of the level recommended in the “Dietary Guidelines for Chinese Residents” [1].
+According to the World Health Organization, approximately 70% of adults worldwide are affected by lactose intolerance, a figure that rises to as high as 95% in China; consequently, most Chinese individuals are unable to digest the lactose in dairy products.
+Lactose intolerance is a widespread global health issue, primarily caused by insufficient lactase activity in the small intestine, which prevents the complete breakdown and absorption of ingested lactose, resulting in a range of gastrointestinal discomforts.
+In the “Expert Consensus on Lactose Intolerance and Scientific Milk Consumption,” the expert working group of the Chinese Nutrition Society has put forward the following three recommendations for individuals with lactose intolerance:

 3. Choose lactase or other probiotic products that can improve gut health.

-- Kalathinathan P, Sain A, Pulicherla K, Kodiveri Muthukaliannan G. A Review on the Various Sources of β-Galactosidase and Its Lactose Hydrolysis Property.
+2. Kalathinathan P, Sain A, Pulicherla K, Kodiveri Muthukaliannan G. A Review on the Various Sources of β-Galactosidase and Its Lactose Hydrolysis Property.
 Curr Microbiol 2023;80:122.

 Related information